 Your boss will most likely wish to communicate with you through electronic means, such as email or video conferencing.
 That won’t be possible to achieve if your Internet connection is lackluster at the best of times.

 Fortunately, upgrading your Internet connection is easier than you think.
-You could ask your current provider to increase your “bandwidth” (your Internet speed) for a start.
+Firstly, you can do an internet speed test to test the speed and quality of your internet connection from your current internet service provider.
+Then, you could ask your provider to increase your “bandwidth” (your Internet speed).
 Alternatively, get a high-speed fiber Internet connection set up in your home.

 If you’re thinking of changing your Internet Service Provider (ISP) to get a faster and more stable connection, it’s worth comparing the different ISPs online.
 There are many ISP comparison sites online that you can check, along with real-world reviews from customers.